 By Kalpesh Doshi, Director of Product Management at BrowserStack - August 26, 2019

-Developers and QA perform different types of testing to ensure that the software they develop is as per the requirements and expectations.
-Below are some types of testing performed during the entire SDLC process.
+Developers and QA perform these different types of testing to ensure that the software they develop is as per the requirements and expectations.
+This guide covers some of the types of testing performed during the entire SDLC process.

 This test is performed after gathering pieces of code together written by different developers.
 Depending on the team structure, this set of tests can either be executed by testers or developers.
 Integration testing ensures that individual code units/ pieces can work as a whole cohesively.

 Example: Similar to the previous example, the tester performs a test and ensures that the password field works well along with other fields on the same page without any errors.
 The page may contain elements that other developers have coded, which is why this test is crucial.